milesj/interweave/README.md

 ### Render Emojis

 Who loves emojis?
 Everyone loves emojis.
-Interweave has built-in support for rendering emoji, either their unicode character or with media, all through the `EmojiMatcher`.
+Interweave has built-in support for rendering emoji, either their unicode character, or with media, all through the `EmojiMatcher`.
 The matcher utilizes [EmojiOne](http://emojione.com/) for accurate and up-to-date data.